This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • He is an undischarged bankrupt

-• He is convicted whether within or without Malaysia of any offence –
+• He is convicted whether within or outside Malaysia of any offence –

 • in connection with the promotion, formation and management of a company;